 Turns out Rebecca has an axe to grind with the Angel Tree.
 When she was a child, she had to move away from this little slice of heaven because her father got a new job on the other side of the country.
 She put a wish on the Angel Tree for her family to stay, but Angel ignored it.
 Resentment has festered inside Rebecca for two decades, churning away at her soul like undiagnosed chronic gastritis, leaving a raging inferno in her gut and a huge hole in her stomach lining.

-Having her back reminds him of those repressed feelings, but he chooses honor over desire and refuses to give up the secret.
-She keeps digging and is stonewalled by all the townspeople, completely oblivious to the fact that they don’t want their secret to become tabloid fodder.
+Having Rebecca back reminds him of those repressed feelings, but he chooses honor over desire and refuses to give up the secret.
+She keeps digging and is stonewalled by all the townspeople.

-Unhindered by any sense of human decency, Rebecca plows ahead and blogs about her investigation.
+Unhindered by any sense of human decency and completely oblivious to the fact that they don’t want their secret to become tabloid fodder, Rebecca plows ahead and blogs about her investigation.
 People from surrounding towns and villages know a good thing when they read about one and head over to place their own wishes on the tree, hoping to scoop up some free goodies from Angel because, well, getting free stuff is what the season’s all about.

 All this unwanted publicity strains Angel’s finances.
 Word gets out she won’t be able to meet demand.
 Townsfolk pick up the slack, taking it upon themselves to fill the wishes for those greedy jerks from out of town.